alizehkhan/sign-up/README.md

 ### How to run unit tests

-Run all tests from the root with `yarn test --watch`
+Run all tests from the root with `yarn test`

 ### How to run end-to-end tests